 Critical mobile SEO issues

 Mobile SEO is part technical and part engagement, and 100 percent critical.
-As Google prepares to roll out mobile-first indexing, optimizing your site for mobile is more important than ever.
+As Google prepares to roll out mobile-first indexing, optimizing your site for mobile is more important than ever (Look what happens when you are not mobile friendly).
 After resolving technical SEO issues, audit your site for major mobile red flags:

 - Your site isn’t optimized for mobile.
 Mobile-friendliness is already a ranking factor for mobile search, and mobile-first indexing is about to make it important all around.
 Your site has to fit on a mobile screen, load fast enough for a mobile audience, and be free of mobile errors.